uxlfoundation/oneapi-construction-kit/doc/modules/mux/compiler.rst

 operand type.
 If the shift amount from the second operand is less than N however, then we can skip the shift without inserting a modulo operation since the shift is not oversized.
-We can also skip shift instructions that already have the modulo applied, which can happen if the SPIR module was created by clang.
+We can also skip shift instructions that already have the modulo applied, which can happen if the module was created by clang.
 Otherwise the pass creates a modulo by generating a 'logical and' instruction with operands ``N-1`` and the original shift amount, this masked value is then used to replace the second operand of the shift.

 Software Division
 ^^^^^^^^^^^^^^^^^